TedHusted/awake/awake.md/awake.md

 Pocketing the drive, Park and Tate let Rourke escort them out.

-Outside, Tate asks, “Do you want to go back to the office and review the video on the big screen?”
+Outside, Tate asks, “Do you want to go back to the office and review the reel on the big screen?”

 “It’s been a long day,” Park replies, “Let’s jump on it first thing tomorrow.”